eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository/index.md

 }
 {{< / highlight >}}

-This forces the inner union to only consider ex:peter as `?person` meaning that we can only need to find his friends.
+This forces the inner union to only consider ex:peter as `?person` meaning we only need to find his friends and not everyone elses friends.
 The query plan also agrees that this is better.

  ```
 Projection (resultSizeActual=9, totalTimeActual=1.79ms, selfTimeActual=0.047ms)